computer12800/memdocs/intune/intune-service/fundamentals/deployment-guide-enrollment-mamwe.md

   - Direct users to the Company Portal web site at `portal.manage.microsoft.com`.
 When they sign in with their organization credentials, they see a list of apps, including required apps.
 They can get apps from this site.
   - Have users download and install the Company Portal app from the app store.
 Once authenticated, users can install apps, including required apps.
+  - This article suggests that users need to sign in to the Company Portal app to receive MAM, app protection policies.
+My senior colleague has done over 100 deployments and found that sign in is not required

 ### MAM end user tasks